 - 1. The exhibitor must be a current member of WSH either through a WSH club or directly to WSH as an individual or family membership. - 2.
 Each exhibitor (horse owner or equitation rider) must designate in advance the High Score Award for which he/she is competing and pay the appropriate annual award participation fee for each designated High Score Award for which he/she is competing.
 The fees and recording procedure will vary.
 Refer to the current Recording Form. - 3.
 Exhibitors earn points in WSH recognized A- or B-System shows by recording and paying the fee for each High Score Award.
-Refer to current High Score sign up sheet for High Score sign up requirements. - 4.
+Refer to current High Score sign-up sheet for High Score sign up requirements. - 4.
 Application for recording and participation fees may be accepted at a show by the show Steward prior to the first class in which the horse or rider is entered.
-The Steward will note the date and time received, sign and send the forms to the Horse Show Division with the Steward's Report. - 5.
+The Steward will note the date and time received, sign and send the forms to the Horse Show Division with the Steward's Report.
+During years when a Points Keeper is active, all Year End Award Sign Up forms will be sent directly to the Points Keeper and will not be turned in with the Steward's Report. - 5.
 Proof of registration shall be required in all Breed High Score Award classes.
 A copy of the registration papers must be filed with the Horse Show Division office.
 When recording horses with multiple registrations, it is necessary to list all the registration numbers. - 6.
 Lease: An official lease of a horse shall be construed as bona fide ownership during the term of the lease, except in classes restricted to Amateur-Owners and AQHA Youth activities.
 To be official, a notarized copy of a lease must be filed with the Horse Show Division office.
 When the lease is on file, the horse is recorded with WSH under lessee's name, and it should be shown under that name.
 The name of the lessee, not the owner, should appear on show entry forms.
 To ensure accurate recording of points, the name used must be consistent.